Nissan slams Renault abstention on governance efforts vote

-TOKYO — Nissan’s chief executive has criticized the Japanese automaker’s French alliance partner, Renault, for trying to block changes to strengthen governance following the arrest of former Nissan Chairman Carlos Ghosn.
+TOKYO — Nissan chief executive Hiroto Saikawa criticized the Japanese automaker’s French alliance partner, Renault, on Monday for trying to block changes to strengthen corporate governance following the arrest of former Nissan Chairman Carlos Ghosn.

-Hiroto Saikawa said in a statement Monday that Nissan received a letter from Renault saying it would abstain in voting on the corporate governance measures at Nissan’s June 25 shareholders’ meeting, apparently because its views weren’t adequately reflected.
+Nissan received a letter from Renault saying it would abstain in voting on the governance measures at Nissan’s June 25 shareholders’ meeting, Saikawa said, apparently because its views weren’t adequately reflected.

 Renault declined to comment.